Advance Directives

 • Coma Coma Coma is defined as a deep state of unarousable unresponsiveness, characterized by a score of 3 points on the GCS.
 A comatose state can be caused by a multitude of conditions, making the precise epidemiology and prognosis of coma difficult to determine.
 Coma

-• Persistent vegetative state Persistent vegetative state The term “persistent vegetative state,” also called unresponsive wakefulness, describes the condition of individuals with severe anoxic brain injury who have progressed to a state of wakefulness without any meaningful response to their environment.
+• Vegetative state, now also termed unresponsive wakefulness Unresponsive wakefulness The term “persistent vegetative state,” also called unresponsive wakefulness, describes the condition of individuals with severe anoxic brain injury who have progressed to a state of wakefulness without any meaningful response to their environment.
 A persistent vegetative state is distinguished from a coma in that individuals in a persistent vegetative state have intermittent sleep-wake cycles.
-Persistent Vegetative State
+Persistent Vegetative State syndrome

 • Severe brain Brain The part of central nervous system that is contained within the skull (cranium).
 Arising from the neural tube, the embryonic brain is comprised of three major parts including prosencephalon (the forebrain); mesencephalon (the midbrain); and rhombencephalon (the hindbrain).
 The developed brain consists of cerebrum; cerebellum; and other structures in the brain stem.
 Nervous System: Anatomy, Structure, and Classification injury